 Divide your tank capacity by your MPG to find your driving range per tank.

-A 15 gallon tank at 28 MPG gives you a range of 15 x 28 = 420 miles before
+A 15-gallon tank at 28 MPG gives you a range of 15 x 28 = 420 miles before.

+You need to refuel.
+On a 1,000-mile trip with that same setup: 1,000 miles / 420-mile range = 2.38, rounded up to 3 fuel stops.
 Most drivers stop sooner than their absolute range to avoid running close to empty, so plan for a stop every 300 to 350 miles as a safety buffer rather than waiting for the tank to hit empty.
 A smaller 12-gallon tank at the same 28 MPG only gives a 336-mile range, which means more frequent stops on the same 1,000-mile trip.

 Fuel Needed for Common Road Trip Distances